 Step 5: Choose the Formatting Options

 Click on the **Format** button and select the desired formatting options, such as background color, text color, or font weight.
 These options will be applied to rows where the checkbox is checked.
-(See Also: How To Calculate Years In Google Sheets)
+(See Also: How Do You Copy A Google Sheet Without Losing Formatting)

 Step 6: Apply the Rule